leanprover-community/mathlib3/.docker/README.md

 These containers are deployed to the Docker registry, so anyone can just `docker run -it leanprovercommunity/mathlib` to get a local lean+mathlib environment.

-There is a local script in `scripts/docker_push.sh` for deployment, but `hub.docker.com` is set up to watch the `master` branch for updates and automatically rebuild.
+There is a local script in `scripts/docker_push.sh` for deployment, which requires credentials currently managed by @semorrison.

 ### Remote containers for VSCode